krishna-n815/Task_4/README.md

 # Task_4
-📚 Objective
+Aggregate Functions and Grouping in SQL
+**📚 Objective**
-To practice and demonstrate SQL aggregate functions and grouping to summarize data from one or more tables using SUM, COUNT, AVG, GROUP BY, and HAVING.
+To practice and demonstrate SQL aggregate functions and grouping for summarizing data from one or more tables using SUM, COUNT, AVG, GROUP BY, and HAVING.

 🛠️ Tools
 MySQL Workbench

-🚀 Features Demonstrated
+**🚀 Features Demonstrated**

-Applying aggregate functions:
+Apply aggregate functions:

-SUM() — Calculate total sum
+SUM() — Calculate total

 COUNT() — Count rows

-AVG() — Find average value
+AVG() — Compute average

-Categorizing data using GROUP BY
+Categorize data using GROUP BY

-Filtering aggregated groups using HAVING
+Filter grouped results using HAVING

-📜 SQL Queries Included
+**📜 SQL Queries Included**

-Calculate the total number of books in the table.
+Calculate total number of records in the table (COUNT).

-Find the average price of all books.
+Find average values of numeric columns (AVG).

-Calculate total price of books for each genre.
+Calculate total sum of numeric columns (SUM).

+Group data based on columns like Genre, Author, Publisher, YearPublished.

-Count the number of books written by each author.
+Count number of records for each group.

-Compute average price of books published by each publisher.
+Compute average or sum for each group.

-Count the number of books published each year.

-Find genres that have more than 2 books using HAVING.
+Filter groups based on aggregate results using HAVING.

-🗂️ Files Included
+**🗂️ Files Included**

 task_4.sql — SQL script file with: